cobratbq/goutils/README.md

 ## To-Do

 - TODO is there standard utils for converting bytes 0 and 1 to actual binary numbers?
+- TODO what to do with something like an interval (Advent of Code 2022, Day 15)?
+It's not an encoding.
+It's a data structure with a specific purpose in the domain of ranges/intervals.
+Allowed or banned?

 ## Build/Usage